Alek Thomas Preview, Player Props: Diamondbacks vs. Dodgers

 Alek Thomas At The Plate

-- Thomas has picked up a hit in 52.3% of his 86 games this year, with more than one hit in 19.8% of them.
+- Thomas has picked up a hit in 46 of 88 games this year, with multiple hits 17 times.

-- He has hit a home run in seven games this season (8.1%), homering in 2.4% of his trips to the plate.
+- He has homered in 8.0% of his games this season, and 2.3% of his trips to the plate.

-- In 25.6% of his games this year, Thomas has picked up at least one RBI.
-In three of those games (3.5%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.